moisesPC/cv64_overlays_decomp/README.md

 * `mips64-ld`

 ### Build
+* Clone this repository using `git clone --recursive`

 * Run `make` to build all overlays in `src`.
 The final overlay binaries will be stored in `build/OVERLAY_NAME/OVERLAY_NAME.ovl`

 * When each overlay is created, the sha1 of each .ovl file will be verified to see if it matches with the (decompressed) overlays from an original USA v1.0 ROM.
 If it does, `OK` will be printed.